 We start by illustrating the working principle of our coherent feedback scheme, sketched in Fig. 1.
 The goal is to control the motional state of a mechanical oscillator by designing an optical feedback loop that preserves the quantum coherent properties of the light field, which acts as the controller.
 To this end, the mechanical oscillator is radiation-pressure coupled to two cavity modes in a cascaded double-pass interaction.
 The first interaction takes place between the mechanical oscillator and the cavity mode \hat{c}1 , which is driven by a strong local oscillator, realizing the standard cavity optomechanical interaction [20].
-Due to the optomechanical coupling, information about the mechanical position \hat{X}m is imprinted onto the phase quadrature of \hat{c}1 .
+Because of the optomechanical coupling, information about the mechanical position \hat{X}m is imprinted onto the phase quadrature of \hat{c}1 .
 This mode is then cascaded into the second cavity mode \hat{c}2 via an all-optical feedback loop.
-Specifically, the output light of the first mode, with mean amplitude α_1^{out} , is mixed with a second local oscillator and fed back as the input of the second cavity mode, with amplitude α_2^{in} , as shown in Fig. 1.
-The resulting optical feedback loop is characterized by two parameters, the relative phase φ and the in-loop delay time τ .
-The phase φ is determined by a second local oscillator α{aux} , which implements a displacement in the optical phase space of the modes travelling within the loop, see Fig. 1 (b).
+Specifically, the output light of the first mode, with mean amplitude α_1^{out} ,